Your expert guide to procurement: Processes, types, and stages

 Sourcing

-It is crucial to seek established trustworthy partners who provide quality goods at services at a great price.
+In the sourcing phase, seeking established, trustworthy partners who provide quality goods and services at a great price is crucial.

 Purchasing

 The purchasing stage comes after you’ve vetted vendors and are ready to negotiate terms.
-Purchasing decisions are finalized and goods and services are received.
-Inspecting the delivered goods and ensuring the order was properly fulfilled is this stage’s final step.
+Purchasing decisions are finalized, and goods and services are received.
+The final stage is to inspect the delivered goods to ensure the order was properly fulfilled.

 Paying

-Here you verify the accuracy of your invoice for payment.
+Here, you verify the accuracy of your invoice for payment.
 This step includes keeping a thorough record of every stage of the process.
-This record protects both parties and serves as a reference point in the future.
+This record protects both parties and serves as a reference point for the future.

 How to optimize your procurement process

-One of the best ways to optimize the procurement process is with the use of software.
-Today, all tedious record-keeping and paperwork that would have otherwise required a manual process can be largely automated.
-Still, there are several ways to optimize the procurement process that save you both time and money.
+Software is one of the best ways to optimize the procurement process.
+Today, all the tedious record-keeping and paperwork that would otherwise require a manual process can be largely automated.
+Still, several ways to optimize the procurement process save you both time and money.

 Create standard procurement operating procedures

-Establishing a standard procurement process ensures you’re being mindful of your budget and getting the most out of your purchases.
-An established procurement workflow ensures you can uncover areas of improvement and create a quicker process while keeping costs low.
+Establishing a standard procurement process ensures you’re mindful of your budget and get the most out of your purchases.
+It helps uncover improvement areas and creates quicker processes while keeping costs low.

 Establish a single source of truth for all procurement needs

-Right along with creating standard operating procedures, or SOPs, for your procurement process, establishing a single source of truth is crucial for an effective end-to-end process with plenty of visibility.
-This way, procurement doesn’t suffer because of outdated information, poor record-keeping, or disorganized data.
+Along with creating standard operating procedures, or SOPs, for your procurement process, establishing a single source of truth is crucial for an effective end-to-end process with plenty of visibility.
+Procurement doesn’t suffer because of outdated information, poor record-keeping, or disorganized data.

-A single source of truth makes key data available to all stakeholders and streamlines the process of identifying a need, putting in a purchase order, and making a payment.
+A single source of truth makes key data available to all stakeholders and streamlines the process of identifying a need, submitting a purchase order, and making a payment.

 Invest in ongoing procurement education

-While it’s easy to overlook, investing in ongoing procurement education pays off in the long term.
-Procurement professionals are better equipped to manage vendor processes and negotiations and to make informed decisions.
+While it’s easy to overlook, investing in ongoing procurement education pays off long-term.
+With ongoing education, procurement professionals (such as procurement specialists and officers) can better manage vendor processes and negotiations to make informed decisions.

-Whether procurement training happens through in-house learning and development initiatives or through third-party resources, your procurement outcomes will be better with ongoing professional development.
+Whether procurement training happens through in-house learning and development initiatives or third-party resources, your procurement outcomes will improve with ongoing professional development.

 Streamline the sourcing process with automation

 Automation is procurement’s best friend.
-It quickens tedious manual processes, thereby shortening the time to start and finalize your company’s procurement process
+It quickens tedious manual processes, reducing the time to start and finalize your company’s procurement process.

 Investing in robust procurement-ready software like Vendr frees your procurement team to use their time on higher-impact activities.